-The everyday mysteries of ordinary folk in a rural Washington State town form the substance of “Apart From That."
-The theme of lives lived in quiet desperation is sensitively applied through each of the film’s elegantly woven strands.
+The everyday mysteries of ordinary folk in a rural Washington State town form the substance of “Apart From That,” an original and resonant feature debut by co-directors-writers-editors Randy Walker and Jennifer Shainin.
+The American theme of lives lived in quiet desperation is sensitively applied through each of the film’s elegantly woven strands, all reaching a satisfying end without feeling neatly resolved.
 Euro and Asian fest dates should follow, but the real test will be if a Stateside distrib shows courage enough to handle this outstanding if demanding work.

 Pic’s ensemble cast of regional eccentrics and multiple narratives follow a well-trod indie path.
 But just beneath the surface is something plainly new, fashioned by young artists with a defiantly personal sense of visual design and pace, along with considerable sympathy for their exceptionally human characters.
 Result is a pic that may easily draw comparisons (from Jarmusch and Cassavetes films to “Me and You and Everyone We Know” and “Old Joy”).
 But pic stands apart in many ways.

 Five major characters are first viewed incidentally at a party; they’re unsure what to say or do with themselves.
 Sequence gently leads into the pic proper as it patiently tracks this quintet the following day, 24 hours prior to Halloween.